sabia-group/Code-FreeEnergyGPR/README.md

 # fep
-This is a full functional part of the free energy prediction code that alows for generating soap descriptors, optimisation of the model parameter of prediction.
+This is a fully functional part of the free energy prediction code that allows for generating soap descriptors, optimization of the model parameter of prediction.